robdelacruz/lkwebserver/README.md

                  defaults to 8000
     host       = IP address to bind to server defaults to localhost
+    cgifolder  = parent directory of cgi scripts defaults to cgi-bin if not specified

     Examples:
     lkws ./testsite/ 8080
     lkws /var/www/testsite/ 8080 127.0.0.1